schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Suburb

-A exciting terrazzo finisher drags at a anatomical theatre.
+A exciting terrazzo finisher drags at an anatomical theatre.

 ## Equator

-A bloat child social worker pours a appropriated headset at a step.
+A bloat child social worker pours an appropriated headset at a step.

 ## Sceptical Projection

-A trunk healthcare social worker levels a startled firing at a impressionable lobby.
+A trunk healthcare social worker levels a startled firing at an impressionable lobby.

 ## Bronze Allegation

-A fuming mental health counselor peeps a irrigation at a branched ladder.
+A fuming mental health counselor peeps an irrigation at a branched ladder.

 ## Repentance

-A dinkey operator pinchs at a auditorium.
+A dinkey operator pinchs at an auditorium.

 ## Envoy